Riverland

 The Riverland is a region of South Australia.
 It covers an area of 9386 km2 along the River Murray (Note: It is customary in South Australia to place "River" first when referring to the two major rivers of the state.
 The naming principles issued by the Government of South Australia include: ... "'river' should be used as a generic term following the specific name of the feature – e.g. 'Onkaparinga River' – except when referring to the River Torrens or River Murray."
 South Australians may also place "River" first when referring to the Darling River, the major tributary that joins the Murray in New South Wales.) from where it flows into South Australia from New South Wales and Victoria downstream to Blanchetown.
 The major town centres are Renmark, Berri, Loxton, Waikerie, Barmera and Monash, and many minor townships.
 The population is approximately 35,000 people.

 The Riverland is located about 1.75 to 3 hours (or 150 to 280 km) north-east of Adelaide, and 90 minutes west (or 120 to 250 km) from Mildura, Victoria via the Sturt Highway.

 The region has a Mediterranean climate with warm, dry summers and relatively mild winters, and temperatures a few degrees above those of the state capital, Adelaide.
 The average summer temperature is 32.5 C, with a winter average of 16.2 C and an average rainfall of 260.6 mm.

+It is unlawful to take certain foods in to Riverland without appropriate government certification.
+The South Australian government has a zero tolerance policy.
+Those found to be taking restricted foods in to Riverland illegally will be fined.